Just-in-Time Learning: What it is and How To Implement It.

 In the workplace, companies provide accessible learning resources that contain bite-sized chunks of information needed for a specific on-the-job task or problem.

-Determining what kinds of training resources should be available to your team “just in time” can be difficult, but it is important.
-It is critical to talk to the team first and ask for suggestions, because they are the ones who know what they need and who will be using the learning solutions.
+Determining what training resources should be available to your team “just in time” can be difficult, but it is important.
+It is critical to talk to the team first and ask for suggestions because they are the ones who know what they need and who will be using the learning solutions.
 Figure out what information would benefit your employees the most to have on hand each day.

 These learning resources have valuable content, and companies make an effort to ensure that their employees are aware of this and know how to use it.